dotnet/arcade/Documentation/VSTS/VSTSOnboarding.md

 ## GitHub to DotNet Internal mirror

+If your repository has internal builds, you will need to set up a DotNet Internal mirror.
+This is *only necessary* for internal builds; if your repository only does PR or public CI builds, you can skip this step.

 Instructions for setting up the GitHub to dotnet.visualstudio.com/internal mirror are available in the [Dotnet.visualstudio.com internal mirror documentation](./internal-mirror.md)

 ## VSTS Pull Request and CI builds